pulumi/docs/pulumi-hugo/BLOGGING.md

    - **Technology/scenario tags:** Similar to feature tags, but focused on user scenarios.
 Today, that means `cloud-engineering`, `cloud-native`, `containers`, `data-and-analytics`, `development-environment`, `github-actions`, `kubernetes`, `serverless`.
    - **Language tags:** Any post that is language/ecosystem specific should have one or more of `.net`, `go`, `javascript`, `python`, `typescript`.

    **Canonical link**
    If you are posting a blog that originated somewhere else (for example, a syndicated community post) you will want to add the setting `canonical_url` for the URL where the blog post originated.

-3. If you don't already have a [TOML](https://github.com/toml-lang/toml) file [in the `team` directory](https://github.com/pulumi/docs/tree/master/data/team/team) of the repo, create one now.
-For Pulumi employees, that file should look something like this:
+1. If you don't already have a [TOML](https://github.com/toml-lang/toml) file [in the `team` directory](https://github.com/pulumi/pulumi-hugo/tree/master/themes/default/data/team/team) of the repo, create one now.
+For Pulumi employees, that file should look something like this (your `id` can be any string, but we recommend `firstname-lastname`):

    ```
    id = "christian-nunciato"